Constructing Likelihood Functions for Interval-valued Random Variables: Applications

 \section{Applications}

-We illustrate our proposed approaches by firstly comparing the performance of the generative models to the existing descriptive models for simulated univariate (random interval) data.
-We then provide a generative model reanalysis of a real dataset of 5,000 credit card customers, as previously analysed by \citet{Brito2012} using a descriptive model.
+We illustrate our new models by firstly comparing the performance of the generative models to the existing descriptive models for simulated univariate (random interval) data.
+We then provide a generative model reanalysis of a real dataset of 5,000 credit card customers, as previously analysed by \cite{Brito2012} using a descriptive model.
+The size of this dataset does not merit the use of symbolic data methods for its analysis, however it does serve as a useful illustration of the benefits of generative models.
+We conclude with an examination of the robustness of the generative method to model mis-specification.